ilyub/BACKUP-2022-09-06-typescript-facades/docs/interfaces/datetime.DateTime.md

 ▸ `Readonly` **setStartOfMonth**(): [`DateTime`](datetime.DateTime.md)

-Sets date to start of month.
+Sets date to the start of month.

 #### Returns